mythology-and-legends-in-warfare

 Ear Spools and Nose Ornaments

 Large ear spools (coca or mamay) were perhaps the clearest indicator of rank.
 Only men of noble birth could wear them, and the size and material signaled the degree of their authority.
 Gold ear spools were reserved for the highest nobility, while silver or copper was used for lesser lords.
+The process of stretching the earlobes to accommodate these spools began in adolescence and continued throughout a nobleman's life.
+The largest ear spools could reach four inches in diameter, creating the distinctive appearance that led Spanish conquistadors to call them orejones (big ears).
 Nose ornaments (nariguera) were less common but worn by elite soldiers, often shaped like crescent moons or serpents.
-These pieces were attached through the nasal septum and were believed to enhance the soldier’s breath and voice, making his war cries more terrifying.
+These pieces were attached through the nasal septum and were believed to enhance the soldier's breath and voice, making his war cries more terrifying.

 Body Paint and Scarification